 How will I receive the financial help?

-If you qualify, help with meeting the cost of gas, electricity and water bills will be paid direct into your bank account, up to a maximum of £250 per household.
+If you qualify, help with meeting the cost of energy and water bills will be paid direct into your bank account by way of a one-off payment of £250 per household.
+Eligible Lewes District residents will also receive a £400 top-up payment from the Cost of Living Emergency Fund subject to available funds.

 What information should I have to hand before I apply?

-Having the following to hand will will help speed up the application process and how quickly we can check that you qualify for help.
-If you are a pensioner we may not need the items listed below.
+Having the following to hand will help speed up the application process and how quickly we can check that you qualify for help.

 - Your national insurance number